 selfdom - what constitutes a man's self

-Milky Way - fig. A way brilliant in appearance, or leading to heaven; the region of a woman's breast (poet. obs.)
+whey - the watery part of milk after separation of cheese + Milky Way - fig. A way brilliant in appearance, or leading to heaven; the region of a woman's breast (poet. obs.)

 dimission - the action of giving up or relinquishing; resignation, abdication + dimensional

-selfless - having no regard for or thought of self; not self-centred.
+selfless - having no regard for or thought of self; not self-centred

-belated - overtaken by lateness of the night; detained beyond the usual time, coming or staying too late.
+belated - overtaken by lateness of the night; detained beyond the usual time, coming or staying too late

-dishevelled - with disarranged or disordered dress; disordered, ruffled, disorderly, untidy; Of the hair: Unconfined by head-gear, hanging loose, flung about in disorder.
+dishevelled - with disarranged or disordered dress; disordered, ruffled, untidy; Of the hair: Unconfined by head-gear, hanging loose, flung about in disorder.

-hack - to ride on horseback at ordinary pace, to ride on the road; to ride in a 'hack' or cab.
+hack - to ride on horseback at ordinary pace, to ride on the road; to ride in a 'hack' or cab

 parchment - a colour resembling that of parchment